Siteseen Logo

 Nat Turner's Rebellion for kids: Background History, the Fear of Slave Revolts

 Nat Turner's Rebellion, and its bloody aftermath, had been feared and anticipated by U.S. slave owners since the Haitian Revolution (1791–1804), a slave revolt in the French colony of Saint-Domingue with coffee and sugar plantations in which over 60,000 people were slaughtered.
 Southerners realized that their own slaves might rise up against them.
 And they were correct.
-Small, short-lived slave revolts had been had been suppressed during the following insurrections in Southern states:
+Small, short-lived slave revolts had been had been suppressed in the Southern states.
+1800, Virginia (Gabriel Prosser), 1803, Georgia (Igbo Landing), 1805, Virginia (Chatham Manor), 1811, Louisiana (German Coast Uprising), 1815, Virginia (George Boxley), 1822

 Nat Turner's Rebellion for kids: Background History, the Abolitionists